INTERUNIT-UI

 1. SInterUnit, IUProtocol

-3. Hex-grid based graphics IUProtocol
+3. Hex-grid based graphics and spatial-layout utilities

 4. Source-editor IUProtocol